cobbr/cobbr.io/_posts/2017-02-19-ObfuscatedEmpire.md

 Long term, I'm hoping this obfuscation could be merged into Empire itself, but there could be a few obstacles to that since it requires using server-side Powershell on Linux, which is still in **alpha** state (and technically unsupported on Kali Linux), and makes substantial design changes to Empire module templates.
 I'll try to maintain ObfuscatedEmpire with the latest Empire commits until/if a merge is possible.

 I would love to hear what people think about all of the stuff mentioned in this post.
-Feel free to drop a comment on this post or hit me up on twitter [@cobbr_io](https://twitter.com/cobbr_io) to communicate directly.
+Feel free to leave a comment on this post or message me on twitter [@cobbr_io](https://twitter.com/cobbr_io) to communicate directly.

 Grab the ObfuscatedEmpire code from [the github page](https://github.com/cobbr/ObfuscatedEmpire).